yugabyte/yugabyte-db/docs/content/latest/manage/enterprise-edition/node-actions.md

 ### Release instance

-Since we know that the instance is dead, we can go ahead and release the ip as well using the 'Release Instance' dropdown option at the end of the Removed node.
+Since you know that the instance is dead, you can go ahead and release the ip as well using the 'Release Instance' dropdown option at the end of the Removed node.
 It will show up as a `Decommissioned` node.

 ![Release Node Actions](/images/ee/node-actions-released.png)

 ### Add node

 The node can brought back to life on a new backing instance using the **Add Node** option from the dropdown for the `Decomissioned` node.
-For IaaS, like AWS and GCP, YugaWare will spawn with the existing instance type in the correct/existing region and zone of that node.
+For IaaS, like AWS and GCP, the Yugabyte Platform application will spawn with the existing instance type in the correct/existing region and zone of that node.
 After the end of this operation, the node will have `yb-master` and `yb-tserver` processes running along with some data that is load balanced onto this node and status will be marked `Live`.
 Note that the node name is reused and is part of the healthy cluster now.

 ![Add Node Actions](/images/ee/node-actions-add-node.png)